Filter-Based Preamp for Bass

-The second revision adds Alembic-compatible 2-and 3-pin headers (Molex KK 254 series).
-This makes it super easy to integrate with Alembic pickups or basses without the need for soldering.
+The second revision adds Alembic-compatible 2- and 3-pin headers (Molex KK 254 series), making it very simple to integrate with Alembic pickups or basses without the need for soldering.
 However, for those (such as myself) who prefer to solder everything, oversized soldering pads are still available on the back of the board.

-Another REV2 addition is a built-in output summing resistor.
-This allows you to combine two Distillers by simply connecting their outputs in parallel (via a pickup selector or blend pot).
+Another new feature in REV2 is the integrated output summing resistor, which allows for combining two Distillers by simply connecting their outputs in parallel through a pickup selector or blend pot.

 Distiller REV3 (SE)